hojikin/Competition/README.md

-Kaggle-Solution
+competition
 ===============

-This project  contain my code for competition in kaggle.
+This project  contain my code for competition.